 - Hotels: Use Southwest points to book a large variety of hotels.
 This is not the same as the Southwest Hotels portal.
 In a few sample searches, the average value I found was 0.7¢ per point.

-- Exclusive events: The value is extremely subjective, depending on how interested you are in the event.
+- Access events: The value is extremely subjective, depending on how interested you are in the event.
 These are open only to Southwest credit cardholders.

 I'd only consider these redemption options if you have so many Southwest points you literally don't know what else to use them for, as you're losing 50%–70% of their value.